 We are very open to teens and parents forming their own groups of 6-8 same-sex groups – essentially, teens requesting each other.
 The best way to ensure these teens staying together is to have two or more of these parents offer to lead the group as faith formation ministers (click here for the role description).

 Teen Ministries’ COVID Protocol:

-All Teens Welcomed (Grades 9-12)
+All Teens Welcomed to the Life Nights

 In order to guarantee the small groups requested, and to serve our teens well, we need many Small Group Leaders – not teachers – adults who are willing to journey with our teens.

 I encourage parents – who want to ensure that their teen is matched with friends in their small group – to step up and be the group leaders themselves.
 Encourage the parents of your teens’ friends to help also!

 It has never been easier to complete the required safe environment training because it can now be done remotely.
 For more information, click here for more information on our website.

 We are focusing on experiences of works of mercy, and are no longer able to count service hours.
 Teens and families are encouraged to keep lists of all service-type experiences for themselves, as those lists may be useful for future scholarships and honor societies at school.

 Service expectations were suspended by the Archdiocese during the COVID pandemic, and are not returning as part of preparation for the sacrament of Confirmation.
 However, each teen preparing for Confirmation will be asked to give an account for “how did you serve your fellow human beings?”
 If you are doing works of mercy or other service activities, please keep track of these yourself.

 As we rebuild our Faith Formation Ministry after COVID, we will be able to offer more opportunities for teens to serve both God and neighbor in the works of mercy we hope to offer.
 This adjustment is keeping with regional and national trends in our ministry with teens.